 A shared IP or dynamic IP refers to an IP address that multiple users use.
 In the context of external IP addresses, multiple users on a single network use a shared IP address to connect to the internet.
 This IP address is assigned by an internet service provider (ISP) and is shared by all the devices connected to that network.

 An ISP oversees the rotation of shared IP addresses and rotates them among its user base.
-IP addresses are assigned on a need basis, and no user has a single ownership of it.
+Shared IP addresses are typically assigned from an address pool maintained by the ISP to optimize resource utilization, and no user has a single ownership of it.
 This helps to drive IP address maintenance costs down and maximize their usage on the ISPs' part.

 How does a shared IP work?